In partnership with

 WHAT ARE THESE RESOURCES FOR?

 Sanctuary’s mission is to equip the Church to support mental health and wellbeing.
 Racial trauma can be incredibly damaging to the mental health of people and communities who have been oppressed and marginalized by overt and systemic racism.
 At Sanctuary, we hope to provide resources that help Christians open conversations about these issues.
 Our organization plans to spend more time researching, listening, learning, developing, and sharing on this topic in the coming years.
 Please continue to check this page for new resources about race, mental health, and faith.
+Resources are listed in the order they were published.

 WORDS SPOKEN ON A TEAR-SOAKED DAY